MaskonDivais/Portfolio_UI-Desingh/README.md

 # Portfolio-UI-Desingh
-This repository is a portfolio (UI/UX Design).
+©MaskonDivais This repository is a portfolio (UI/UX Design).
 Provided for non-commercial purposes.
 Access allowed for viewing.
 Design elements and code are individually made and are protected by copyright.